Joalivi/GPT-4-Powered-by-dynamic-RAG-with-Google-API/README.md

 - **Requests**: To send HTTP requests easily.

 ## Testing and Results
 The project was tested with multiple-choice questions from the Revalida examination, demonstrating a slight improvement in answer accuracy with RAG integration compared to baseline GPT-4.
+However, it is important to note that these results do not hold statistical significance due to the small sample size of questions evaluated.

 ## Conclusion
 This project showcases the potential of combining GPT-4 with dynamic external data retrieval to enhance the accuracy and relevance of automated responses in practical scenarios.